A Sheet Metal Materials Comparison: Galvanized vs. Galvannealed Steel

 If you’re looking for an industrial appearance on an unpainted surface, shiny galvanized steel certainly fits the bill.
 One thing that’s guaranteed is that no two pieces of galvanized steel ever look the same—each has its own unique, spangled pattern.

-For both galvanized and galvanneal sheet metal, we use commercial grade CS-B stock.
+For both galvanized and galvannealed sheet metal, we use commercial grade CS-B stock.
 Our galvanized sheet metal is G60, and we use A40 galvanneal.
 The number in that code refers to the thickness of the zinc coating on the product.
-For example, A40 tells you that the metal contains .40 ounces of coating per square foot; G60 has .60 ounces of coating per square foot.
+For example, A40 tells you that the metal contains 0.40 ounces of coating per square foot; G60 has 0.60 ounces of coating per square foot.
 These are ideal thicknesses for most applications and environments.

-We stock a wide variety of galvanized and galvanneal sheet metal, ranging in thickness from .027 to .138.
+We stock a variety of galvanized and galvannealed sheet metal, ranging in thickness from 0.027 to 0.138.
+Our datasheets provide detailed specifications for galvanized and galvannealed sheet metal.